adewes/blitzdb/docs/source/tutorials/basics.rst

     #this will automatically save the movie object as well
     backend.save(charlie_chaplin)

 Internally, BlitzDB converts any `Document` instance that it encounters inside a document to a database reference that contains the primary key of the embedded document and the the name of the collection in which it is stored.
-Like this, when we load the actor from the database, the embedded movie object will get automatically (lazy-)loaded as well:
+Like this, if we reload the actor from the database, the embedded movie objects will get automatically (lazy-)loaded as well:

 .. code-block:: python

     actor = backend.filter(Actor,{'first_name' : 'Charlie','last_name' : 'Chaplin'})

+    #check that the movies in the retrieved Actor document are instances of Movie
+    assert isinstance(actor.movies[0],Movie)

     #will print 'Modern Times'
     print actor.movies[0].title

 .. note::

-    When an object gets loaded from the database, references to other objects that it might contain will get **lazily loaded**, i.e. the embedded object will get initialized with only its primary key and the attributes of the object will get automatically loaded if the program requests them.
-Like this, BlitzDB can avoid performing multiple reads from the database unless they are really needed.
-As a bonus, lazy loading also solves the problem of cyclic references.
+    When an object gets loaded from the database, references to other objects that it contains will get loaded **lazily**, i.e. they will get initialized with only their primary key and the name of the collection they can be found in.
+Their attributes will get automatically loaded if (and only if) you should request them.

+    Like this, Blitz avoids performing multiple reads from the database unless they are really needed.
+As a bonus, lazy loading also solves the problem of cyclic document references (like in the example above).

 Advanced Querying
 -----------------

-Like MongoDB, Blitz supports advanced query operators like `$and`, `$or`, `$not`, `$in`, `$all`, `$lt`, `$ne`, ...
-For more information about these operators, check out the :doc:`QuerySet documentation </api/queryset>`.
+Like MongoDB, Blitz supports advanced query operators, which you can include in your query be prefixing them with a `$`.
+Currently, the following operator expressions are supported:

+* **$and** : Performs a boolean **AND** on two or more expressions
+* **$or** : Performs a boolean **OR** on two or more expressions
+* **$gt** : Performs a **>** comparision between an attribute and a specified value
+* **$gte** : Performs a **>=** comparision between an attribute and a specified value
+* **$lt** : Performs a **<** comparision between an attribute and a specified value
+* **$lte** : Performs a **<=** comparision between an attribute and a specified value
+* **$all** : Returns documents containing all values in the argument list.
+* **$in** : Returns documents matching at least one of the values in the argument list.
+* **$ne** : Performs a **not equal** operation on the given expression
+* **$not** : Checks for non-equality between an attribute and the given value.

+The syntax and semantics of these operators is identical to MongoDB, so for further information have a look at `their documentation <http://docs.mongodb.org/manual/reference/operator/query/>`_.

-Boolean Operators
+Example: Boolean AND
-^^^^^^^^^^^^^^^^^
+^^^^^^^^^^^^^^^^^^^^

-In BlitzDB, just like in MongoDB, if you specify more than one document field in a query, an implicit `$and` query will be performed, so the two following queries are actually identical:
+By default, if you specify more than one attribute in a query, an implicit `$and` query will be performed, returning only the documents that match **all** attribute/value pairs given in your query.
+You can also specify this behavior explicitly by using then `$and` operator, so the following two queries are identical:

 .. code-block:: python